 With the notable exception of Green (2010) however, the role of emotions in determining quit intentions / quits, is largely bypassed in the economics literature.
-Green uses a pre-existing dataset (Social Skills Study 2001) to compare the relative predictive power of job satisfaction and emotions in relation to quits 15 months later.
+Green uses a pre-existing dataset to compare the relative predictive power of job satisfaction and emotions in relation to quits 15 months later.
 He finds that while positive and negative affect measures both predict quits, they are outperformed by job satisfaction.
 He attributes this finding to the fundamentally evaluative nature of job satisfaction which renders it more suitable for capturing the cognitive processes engaged when a worker considers quitting.

 While Green's (2010) work played an important role in highlighting the potential role of emotions experienced at work in shaping quits, it is limited to the extent that it relies exclusively on global affective measures.
 The fact that global affective measures also contain an evaluative component, could potentially partly explain the positive association between affective measures and quits in Green's study if the affective measures were tapping into the same cognitive process as the job satisfaction measure, albeit to a lesser extent.
 If the predictive power of well-being measures in relation to quits depends, as Green claims, on their relative evaluative strength, then non-cognitive, 'purer' experiential measures of raw emotions experienced at work should presumably be even less able to compete with job satisfaction in terms of capturing quit intentions.
 Conversely, if the in vivo lived reality of day to day working life is, in fact, a key determinant of quit intentions, experiential measures should be better placed than global measures to capture this.
 To date, however the links between instant utility and quit intentions have not been examined.
-This study aims to rectify this by investigating the relative predictive power of experiential affective data in relation to quit intentions.

 With some notable exceptions detailed below, quit intentions research has also tended to largely ignore the links between 'psychological' or eudemonic aspects of the work experience and quit intentions that have been documented in other disciplines (see Sousa-Posa & Henneberger, 2004 for a summary).
 In relation to the two eudemonic measures used in this study, disengagement has been shown to be positively associated with quit intentions (see Sandhaya & Sulphey, 2020), as has the failure to satisfy basic psychological needs.
-Van den

-Broeck et al.'s (2016) meta-analysis reports negative correlations between quit intentions and the psychological needs of relatedness (-.21), competence (-.05) and autonomy (-.31).
-Böckerman & Ilmakunnas (2009) find that 'job disamenities', or adverse working conditions, positively predict quit intentions and actual quits amongst Finnish workers, a finding which supports earlier work by Garcia-Serrano (2004) and Shields and Price (2002).
+Van den Broeck et al.'s (2016) meta-analysis reports negative correlations between quit intentions and the psychological needs of relatedness (-.21), competence (-.05) and autonomy (-.31).
+Böckerman & Ilmakunnas (2009) find that 'job disamenities', or adverse working conditions, positively predict quit intentions and actual quits amongst Finnish workers, a finding which supports earlier work by Shields and Price (2002).
 Dur and van Lent (2019) show that individuals who rate their jobs as 'socially useless' jobs are more likely to want to switch jobs if they could.
 Nikolova & Cnossen (2020) use three waves of the European Working Conditions Survey to show that the satisfaction (or not) of basic psychological needs work explains 60% of the variation in work meaningfulness perceptions, with relatedness, emerging as the most important factor.
 While they do not specifically investigate the links between eudemonic well-being and quits, they reveal a significant positive association between low meaningfulness, absenteeism and the intention to retire.
 Their findings suggests that eudemonic well-being measures may play an important role in predicting quit intentions, a possibility that I explore further in this study.

-2. DATA
+3. DATA

-2.1.
-Survey Design and Data Collection
+3.1 Survey Design and Data Collection